惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Zero migration.
 Zero new columns.
 Zero data model debt.
 The whole feature ships with a parallel MergePDFs service method and a new HTTP handler, both reusing the existing repository and storage paths.

-This pattern — synthetic target format as a discriminator — extends cleanly to upcoming features (image → PDF will be source='image', target='pdf-create'; OCR will be target='pdf-ocr').
-I get an enum-like discriminator without paying the migration tax.
+This pattern — synthetic target format as a discriminator — extends cleanly to upcoming features (image → PDF will be source='image', target='pdf-create'; OCR will be target='pdf-ocr'). we get an enum-like discriminator without paying the migration tax.

 The day 8 honesty section